lifthrasiir/rustlog/content/why-large.md

 Title: Why is a Rust executable large?
 Date: 2016-06-02 23:58

+> Do you want tl;dr?
+[Go to the end of post.](#takeaway)

 Suppose that you are a programmer primarily working with compiled languages.
 Somehow you’ve got tired of those languages, there may be multiple valid reasons, and heard of a trendy new programming language called [Rust](https://rust-lang.org/).
-Looking at some webpages and the [official forum](https://user.rust-lang.org/), it looks great and you decides to try it out.
+Looking at some webpages and the [official forum](https://user.rust-lang.org/), it looks great and you decide to try it out.
 It seems that Rust was a bit cumbersome to install in the past, but thanks to [rustup](https://rustup.rs/) the problem seems gone by now.
 Cargo seems to be great, so you follow the [first sections of the Book](https://doc.rust-lang.org/book/) and put a small greeting to the new language:

 ```rust
 fn main() {